Cookies

 Leckere Schoko-Cookies mit geschmolzener Schokolade

 Chocolate cookies are simply our favorite cookies.
-And that's exactly why we have already baked many, many recipes to finally perfect this great recipe.
+And that's exactly why we've baked many, many recipes to finally perfect this great recipe.
 As the name suggests, the cookies contain a lot of good chocolate - that's why we like them so much.
-And at the same time, this chocolate is exactly what makes the cookies.
-Because she is the main actress of the chocolate cookies.
+And at the same time, this chocolate is exactly what makes the cookies special.
+Because she is basically the main character of the chocolate cookies.
 By the way, sea salt plays an important supporting role.
-Although it is comparatively small in terms of quantity, it puts the chocolate in a completely different light.
-The interplay between sweet and salty makes the biscuits something very special.
-We've also made the biscuits without salt - the child-friendly version, so to speak.
+Although it is comparatively small in quantity, it puts the chocolate in a completely different light.
+The interplay between sweet and salty makes the cookies something very special.
+We have also made the cookies without salt - basically the child-friendly version.
 Of course they are great too!
-But once you've had the sea salt variety, you can't quite get rid of it.
+But once you've had the sea salt version, you can't really get away from it.
 But just try it yourself!

-Before we start, a note on the recipe.
-We've found that the cookies turn out differently - we think better - if the dough is chilled in the fridge for a while.
-We found the tip for this in one of the countless test recipes and we have the feeling that the biscuits actually become a bit more caramel - both visually and in terms of taste.
-We have also made the recipe with unchilled dough and it tasted great too.
-The best thing you can do is try both.
+Before we get started, a note about the recipe.
+We've found that the cookies turn out differently - in our opinion, better - if the dough is chilled in the fridge for a while.
+We found the tip for this in one of the countless test recipes and we have the feeling that this actually makes the cookies a little more caramel - both visually and in terms of taste.
+We have also made the recipe with unrefrigerated dough and it tasted great too.
+It's best to just try both times.

 Our ultimate chocolate cookies

-Chocolate cookies always work!
-You can find out how to do it here:
+Chocolate cookies are always a good idea!
+You can find out how to make them here:

 Ingredients: